-This forecast also examines medium-term expectations for Yukon’s economy, focusing on the anticipated performance of key economic indicators and sectors.
+This forecast also examines preliminary expectations for Yukon’s economy in 2015, focusing on the anticipated performance of key economic indicators and sectors.

 Like all forecasts, the results depend on the information available at the time and the key assumptions used.
 Careful consideration was taken when developing the key assumptions for the current forecast, such as the level and timing of mining development activity, estimates of annual mineral production or the amount of construction spending.

 Yukon’s mining sector has recorded substantial growth in recent years, which has translated into strong economic growth for the territory.
 Specifically, mining sector activity has been a contributing factor for growth in the service sector, gains in retail sales and increased employment in recent years.

 With the potential for further impacts associated with mining activities in the future, the Department of Economic Development recognized the need for a current, comprehensive piece of work that examines Yukon’s mining sector.
 Research Northwest was contracted to do this work.